Cox Communications Review

 Cox Communications serves the District of Columbia and these 18 states: Arizona, Arkansas, California, Connecticut, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Massachusetts, Nebraska, Nevada, North Carolina, Ohio, Oklahoma, Rhode Island, Virginia.
 Plug your ZIP code into our ISP search tool to see whether Cox is available in your state.

 What internet speeds can I get with Cox?

-Cox offers a wide variety of internet plans, with download speeds ranging from 10 Mbps (Cox Internet Starter 10, $29.99 per month) to 1 Gbps (Cox Gigablast, $119.99 per month).
-Upload speeds start at 1 Mbps, up to 35 Mbps.
+Cox offers a wide variety of internet plans, with download speeds ranging from 10 Mbps (Cox Internet Starter 10, $30 per month) to 1 Gbps (Cox Gigablast, $120 per month).
+Upload speeds start at 1 Mbps and climb to 35 Mbps.
 Speeds may vary by location; use our ZIP code tool to view available plans where you live.

 How much internet speed do I need?

-The right internet package for you will depend on the number of devices your household uses, and what you do on the internet.
-Someone enjoying a lot of 4k TV streaming, for example, will need a much faster download speed than someone who only uses the internet to check email.
+The right internet package for you depends on the number of devices your household uses and what you do on the internet.
+Someone enjoying a lot of 4K TV streaming, for example, will need a much faster download speed than someone who only uses the internet to check email.
 The table below is a good rule of thumb for choosing your speed based on number of devices.
 For a more concrete, usage-based estimate, try using Cox’s Speed Advisor Tool.